success-glich/Crud-App/README.md

 ## License

-This project is licensed under the MIT License -
+This project is licensed under the MIT License.